DIY: Two Fun Canine Brain Games

 The Hol-ee roller is a rubber ball toy made by the JW Pet Company.
 This toy is a rubber molded sphere that is hollow with numerous openings.
 It’s soft and squishable.
 It’s a fun toy all by itself but it can easily be turned into a food dispensing brain game.

-Find a Hol-ee roller of appropriate size for your dog; it comes in many sizes from two inches across to 12 inches across.
+Find a Hol-ee roller, or similar toy, of appropriate size for your dog; it comes in many sizes from two inches across to 12 inches across.
 Cut some fleece into strips, enough to fill the Hol-ee roller.
 The smallest one may need two to three thin, short strips of fleece while the largest Hol-ee roller may need 12 to 18 longer strips.

 Wrap several pieces of good, smelly treats in the fleece and then stuff them all in the toy.
 Leave one strip hanging partially out of the toy so your dog can figure out what to do.
 Once the fleece and treats are stuffed in the toy, place one more treat inside the toy without hiding it in the fleece.
 This is your dog’s motivation.